 A western Pennsylvania researcher since 1986, Elissa is a past-president of the North Hills Genealogists [of Pittsburgh] and of the Western Pennsylvania Genealogical Society.
 She was a Director for the Association of Professional Genealogists for six years; co-edited a cemetery book series and appeared on the PBS-TV show “Ancestors 2″ in the cemetery episode and on the Travel Channel’s Dead Files in “The Instigator” episode.
 She is a contributing author to many publications such as the APG Quarterly and the NGS Magazine.
 She lectures regionally and nationally on such topics as Pennsylvania records, methodology, professional development and society management.
 You can see her in a video presentation on the BCG website and video lectures from the 2009 and 2010 Professional Management Conferences on the APGen.org website (PMC webcast) http://www.apgen.org/publications/pmc_webcast.html or

-NOTE: CG, Certified Genealogist, CGL, and Certified Genealogical Lecturer are Service Marks of the Board for Certification of Genealogists, used under license by board certificants after periodic evaluations by the Board and the board name is a trademark registered in the US Patent and Trademark Office.
+NOTE: CG, Certified Genealogist, and Board for Certification of Genealogists are trademarks registered in the US Patent and Trademark Office.
+CGL and Certified Genealogical Lecturer are Service Marks of the board, used under license by board certificants after periodic evaluations by the Board.